-Service Learning is a unique academic assignment that asks you to confront your own values and vulnerabilities, to recognize social inequalities, and to identify with the harshness of marginalization.
+Service Learning is a unique academic assignment that asks you to recognize social inequalities and to identify with the harshness of marginalization.
 Instead of solely reading about theories and concepts in class, you will be asked to test, feel, and observe these concepts in real life.
 This experience will take you out of your comfort zone and cause you to learn more about your society and yourself.
-Before beginning service, it is important to explore your emotions, reservations, initial impressions, prejudices, and goals.
-During this session, you will discover where your thoughts and values are as you begin the Service Learning experience, which will help you better prepare to learn and grow throughout the semester.
+During this session, you will explore your perceptions of commonly held stereotypes, which will help you better prepare to learn and grow throughout the semester.

 Discern: Where will your path take you?

-Vocation is the call to live life with intention, integrity, and generosity in the context of the world around us; in this way, vocation is our purpose in life.
-Alternatively, vocation is also used to describe one’s career path.
-This reflection will allow you to reflect on your values so that you can find a way of life that exemplifies these values – a life that's true to who you are, but about more than just yourself.
-During this session you will delve into the connections between your intended career path and your greater purpose in the world to understand how you can utilize service as a means to seamlessly connect your greater purpose and professional vocations.
+This reflection will allow you to reflect on your values so that you can find a way of life that exemplifies these values – a life that is true to who you are, but about more than just yourself.
+During this session you will delve into the connections between your intended career path and your greater purpose in the world to understand how you can utilize service learning as a means to seamlessly connect your greater purpose and personal experience with your professional vocation.